 When you are done configuring AutoPlay for the devices that are interesting to you, click or tap Save, so that your changes are applied.

 When you set "Ask me every time" as the default for some type of media or device, each time you plug it in, Windows asks you what to do with it.
-The way it does this is different from Windows 7 to Windows 8.
+The way it does this is different in Windows 7 and Windows 8.1.

 In Windows 7, you see a simple AutoPlay window, like the one below.
 You can click on any of the available options.